 There is something good about living a frugal life.
 Frugal living can be rewarding in many ways.

-There is something about doing with less.
-About trying to have less materialism in your life.
+There is something about living your life trying to do with less.
+Living a life that is about trying to have less materialism in your life.

 2020 stripped away a lot of what we consider to be essential.
 We just had months of doing with less and dealing without things that we usually have.
 We were forced into a frugal life not because of money or because of any frugal ideals but because we had too.
 And maybe, just maybe, it wasn’t the worst thing in the world?